katekeiroz-dev/VegFast-single-page/README.md

 ### VegFast-single-page
-Single page app - using css with SASS .<br>
+Single page app - using css with SASS.<br>
 Responsive layout for all devices .

 ### Preview 💻